Severe Thunderstorm Warning issued for Merrick, Nance by NWS - News Break

 Severe Thunderstorm Warning issued for Merrick, Nance by NWS

-Effective: 2021-06-22 21:12:00 CDT Expires: 2021-06-22 22:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Merrick; Nance The National Weather Service in Hastings has issued a * Severe Thunderstorm Warning for Central Nance County in central Nebraska Northwestern Merrick County in central Nebraska * Until 1000 PM CDT. * At 912 PM CDT, a severe thunderstorm was located near Fullerton, or 35 miles northeast of Grand Island, moving south at 30 mph.
-HAZARD...Ping pong ball size hail and 60 mph wind gusts.
+Effective: 2021-06-22 18:59:00 CDT Expires: 2021-06-22 19:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Merrick; Nance The National Weather Service in Hastings has issued a * Severe Thunderstorm Warning for Northeastern Nance County in central Nebraska Northeastern Merrick County in central Nebraska * Until 730 PM CDT. * At 659 PM CDT, a severe thunderstorm was located near Genoa, or 19 miles west of Columbus, moving southeast at 35 mph.
+HAZARD...60 mph wind gusts and half dollar size hail.
 SOURCE...Radar indicated.
-IMPACT...People and animals outdoors will be injured.
-Expect hail damage to roofs, siding, windows, and vehicles.
-Expect wind damage to roofs, siding, and trees. * This severe thunderstorm will be near Fullerton around 915 PM CDT.
-Other locations in the path of this severe thunderstorm include Archer and Central City.
-HAIL...1.50IN WIND...60MPHalerts.weather.gov
+IMPACT...Hail damage to vehicles is expected.
+Expect wind damage to roofs, siding, and trees. * This severe thunderstorm will remain over mainly rural areas of northeastern Nance and northeastern Merrick Counties.
+HAIL...1.25IN WIND...60MPHalerts.weather.gov